 About the Center for Space Commerce and Finance

-The Center for Space Commerce and Finance (CSCF) is a Texas-based, 501(c)3 educational non-profit organization focused catalyzing the growth of the NewSpace economy.
+The Center for Space Commerce and Finance (CSCF) is a Texas and Florida-based, 501(c)3 educational non-profit organization focused catalyzing the growth of the NewSpace economy.
 CSCF develops educational programs, events, and publications focused on connecting and educating entrepreneurs and investors, with the goal of increasing investment deal flow in the commercial space industry.
 Our founders and team have been spearheading the development of the space economy for the last 30 years, including building, developing, and investing in space businesses.
 CSCF is built on this wealth of experience, with the goal of providing the industry’s most definitive resource for both entrepreneurs and investors.

 Thomas Andrew Olson

 For over three decades, Mr. Olson has been a business systems engineer and analyst in the Communications, Aerospace, and Publishing sectors.
 In addition, he worked in analysis and operations roles in the Financial Services sector.
 A serial entrepreneur, he co-founded Exodus Consulting Group as a “catalyst” helping tech startups and investors find each other, and was initially the project manager for the NewSpace Business Plan Competition, 2011-2015.
 Today he serves as Director of Business Development for Avealto, Ltd., based in the UK, an early-stage firm that will will soon provide High Altitude Platforms for internet and mobile services to under served areas around the world.